Uncertainty principle: Popper's criticism

-Karl Popper approached the problem of indeterminacy as a logician and metaphysical realist.
+Science philosopher Karl Popper approached the problem of indeterminacy as a logician and metaphysical realist.
 He disagreed with the application of the uncertainty relations to individual particles rather than to ensembles of identically prepared particles, referring to them as "statistical scatter relations".
 In this statistical interpretation, a particular measurement may be made to arbitrary precision without invalidating the quantum theory.
-This directly contrasts with the Copenhagen interpretation of quantum mechanics, which is non-deterministic but lacks local hidden variables.